-Attend networking events: Workshops, seminars, lectures, conferences, and certification classes are great places to meet highly qualified healthcare professionals, including medical-surgical nurses.
-When your staff members attend these events, make sure they engage with prospective candidates and obtain contact information.
+Workshops, seminars, lectures, conferences, and certification classes are great places to meet highly qualified healthcare professionals, including medical-surgical nurses.
+When your staff members attend these events, make sure they engage with prospective candidates, and obtain contact information.
 An even better idea would be to host one of these events and identify candidates who are most interested in your institution.

 Eliminate unqualified candidates by screening them.
-To avoid wasting time interviewing unsuitable applicants, email them a list of questions, such as:
+Avoid wasting time interviewing unsuitable applicants by emailing them a list of questions.

 - When and where did you complete your training?

 - Which nursing certifications and licenses do you hold?